What Is Disorganized Attachment, And How Does It Work?

 If you're an adult living with a disorganized attachment style that negatively affects your relationships and overall well-being, consider working with a licensed therapist online through a virtual therapy platform like BetterHelp.
 Therapy can help you address past trauma and find practical, healthy healing methods that empower you to overcome the emotional obstacles that can make it hard to maintain positive relationships.
 Completing therapy online can make it simple and convenient to attend sessions at times that work for your schedule.

 According to recent studies, online attachment-based therapy can be as effective as in-person treatments.
-For many patients, the extra distance allowed by online treatment can make discussing personal information with their therapist easier.
+For many patients, the extra distance allowed by online treatment can make discussing personal details with their therapist easier.
 Attachment therapy typically delves into your past experiences and family connections while you build a trusting relationship with your therapist.
 Treatment may then shift its focus toward teaching effective methods to explore and communicate your feelings.

 Takeaway